19hours/sg-statutes/Acts/Private Hospitals and Medical Clinics Act.md

 (CHAPTER 248)

 This Legislative History is provided for the convenience of users of the Private Hospitals and Medical Clinics Act.
-It is not part of this Act.
+It is not part of the Act.

 ||||
 |:-|:-|:-|